solo6760/Hackathon_F26/README.md

 - `testing_py/gen_qkv_vectors.py` and `testing_py/kera_fixed.py`.
 - The regenerated `testing_py/vectors_qkv/` directory.

-For the planned Artix-7 device, the model storage is approximately 128 Kbits and the estimated KERA buffers are approximately 242 Kbits, comfortably below the available 1,800 Kbits of block RAM.
-Compute fit depends on the exact device's DSP48E1 count.
-The analytical cycle model assumes 256 MACs, so the synthesizable design may need a smaller time-multiplexed MAC array.
+For the Basys 3 (Artix-7 XC7A35T), the model storage is approximately 128 Kbits
+and the estimated KERA buffers are approximately 242 Kbits, comfortably below the 1,800 Kbits of block RAM.
+The device has 90 DSP48E1 slices, and the 16 × 16 array has 256 INT8 × INT4 multipliers, so it cannot use one DSP per cell.
+Whether Vivado maps the small products to LUTs or DSPs, and whether the full array fits, has not been measured.
+If it does not fit, the design may need a smaller time-multiplexed MAC array.

 The device's advertised maximum clock is not the accelerator's guaranteed frequency.
-Actual frequency must be established by Vivado implementation and timing closure; 100–200 MHz is a sensible initial constraint range.
+Actual frequency must be established by Vivado implementation and timing closure.
+The board's 100 MHz oscillator is the natural first constraint.

 ## Latest validated results